Rangrezz: Critical reception

-Three songs are composed by Sajid–Wajid.
-Tamil composer, Sundar C Babu (who composed for the original Tamil film) makes his debut in Hindi with two songs.
-Musicperk.com rated the album 7/10 quoting "Another predictable album from Sajid–Wajid".
-The film also features the song "Gangnam Style", sung by PSY.

 Box office

 Rangrezz, despite getting positive reviews, did not repeat the same success of Naadodigal.
 The film had an average opening and collected Rs.
 10 million on the first day of its release, along with collecting Rs.
 40 million in its opening weekend.
 The film collected a total of Rs.
 6.37 crores in its lifetime run at the box office.